DistributedWeb/ddatabase/README.md

 #### `var stream = feed.replicate([options])`

 Create a replication stream.
-You should pipe this to another hypercore instance.
+You should pipe this to another ddatabase instance.

 ``` js
 // assuming we have two feeds, localFeed + remoteFeed, sharing the same key